2022 Gujarat alcohol poisoning: Background

 Sale and consumption of alcohol is legal in most parts of India other than four states including Gujarat.
 According to the World Bank 22.5% of 1.3 billion Indians live below the poverty line.
-Illicit hooch is brewed in villages and then smuggled to the cities for sale at cost of ₹8, one third of the cost of legally brewed liquor.
+Illicit alcohol is brewed in villages and then smuggled to the cities for sale at cost of ₹8, one third of the cost of legally brewed liquor.

 Alcohol is prohibited in Gujarat state.
 Illegal manufacture and sale of toxic alcohol is punishable by death under Bombay Prohibition (Gujarat Amendment) Act, 2009.
 The law was made after 2009 Gujarat alcohol poisonings in which more than 136 people had died.

 Illicit spurious liquor known locally as "lattha", is popular in rural Gujarat.
 According to the local politicians, the prohibition on the sale of alcohol is not enforced strictly and bootlegging of liquor is rampant across the state, due to the nexus between the bootleggers and the local police under the patronage of the ruling Bharatiya Janata Party in the state.
 Local politicians have complained to the authorities several times about the widespread sale of liquor in the village.
 Legal action was sought against the bootleggers.
 The police was accused by the local politicians of inaction due to rampant corruption and bribery received from the local bootleggers.

 In Chokdi, the locals alleged that the police checked the places where alcohol was brewed twice a day, but just took regular bribes and let the production continue, even though prohibition was in force in Gujarat.

 The newly appointed Barwala sub-inspector B.G.
 Vala halted the illegal liquor trade in Chokdi, within 15 days preceding the toxic liquor deaths.
 This forced the 20-30 families that relied on the alcohol trade for survival to use more dangerous methods to get it.
 However, after the case, Vala and other 5 policemen were transferred for alleged dereliction of duty.

 Incident

 On 25 July 2022, bootleggers from Rojid, Ranpari, Chandarva, Devgana, Chokdi and a few other villages in Botad district had made the spurious liquor with methyl alcohol (methanol), a highly poisonous chemical.
 The liquor was sold to the villagers for ₹20 per packet.
 The Police said that the victims from Ahmedabad in Gujarat state had consumed undiluted methanol, assuming it to be alcohol.

 The incident came to be known on early morning of 26 July, when some of the residents of Rojid village of Barvala taluka and surrounding villages became sick and their condition started deteriorating.
-The were referred to the government hospitals in Barvala and Botad towns for treatment.
+They were referred to the government hospitals in Barvala and Botad towns for treatment.

 On 26 July 2022, the Gujarat government said that the deaths were caused by "chemical poisoning".
 It mentioned that the analysis of the substance consumed by the victims had been done at Forensic Science Laboratory (FSL) Gandhinagar.
 The tests showed the presence of 98.71% to 98.99% methyl alcohol.
 The methanol was illegally sourced from an employee of a chemical packaging company.